oatlog/oatlog/doc/planning_report/main.typ

 /*
 == EqSat problem statement
+== Problem statement
+// extended version of scientific problem description
+// #todo[make it more general, less egglog-ish, or introduce egglog semantics.]
+// #todo[hard to understand, give more context/intuition.]

+// #text(style: "italic", [ Note that this section may be easier to understand by reading @relatedwork first. ])

 Given an expression, and a set of rules, find a set of equivalent expressions encoded as an e-graph and extract an equivalent expression with minimal cost and runtime, making trade-offs between cost and runtime.